systemli/ansible-role-nextcloud/README.md

 PHP dependencies required for Nextcloud are installed by that role.

-Some modules used in this role are new to Ansible 2.2 and it's tested with Ansible 2.2, 2.3 and 2.4.
+The role is tested with Ansible 2.4 and newer.

 The following preliminaries need to be met:

-* Ansible 2.2 or newer
 * Debian target system with the following requirements:
   * MariaDB/MySQL server with admin permissions (may be remote)
   * Webserver (e.g. Apache2/Nginx) with basic PHP support